skaparate/nmv-data-manager/README.md

 This plugin was requested for a specific task by Formidable Forms.

+The front end simply shows the requested data in a table.

+The adminitration page has the following options:

+- Sort the results by clicking on the headers.
+- Refresh the data without reloading the page.
+- Filter the results using the search bar.
+It works like this:
+  - If the input is an integer, the results are filtered by the id.
+  - If the input is an email, the results are filtered by the email.
+  - If the input is a string, then the results are filtered by first name and/or last name.
+  - Lastly, there's some kind of advanced search, where you can input a string like `id:9` and the results will be filtered by the `id` that has a _9_ as value.

 ## Development

 To setup the development environment, please install the following: